Sjors/nado-book/attacks/eclipse.md

 If you want to learn more about eclipse attacks, you might be interested in the Erebus attack^[<https://erebus-attack.comp.nus.edu.sg>]: an eclipse attack where an attacker essentially spoofs an entire part of the internet.

-How this works is the internet is made up of Autonomous Systems (AS), which are basically clusters of IP addresses owned by the same entity, like an ISP.
-As explained above, Bitcoin Core nodes can counter eclipse attacks by ensuring they're connected to a variety of IP addresses from different Autonomous Systems.
+How this works is the internet is made up of Autonomous Systems (AS), which are basically clusters of IP addresses owned by the same entity, like an ISP.^[<https://www.cloudflare.com/learning/network-layer/what-is-an-autonomous-system/>]

 As it turns out, however, some Autonomous Systems can effectively act as bottlenecks when trying to reach other Autonomous Systems.
 This allows an attacker controlling such a bottleneck to launch a successful eclipse attack — even against nodes that connect with multiple Autonomous Systems.

+As explained above, Bitcoin Core nodes already counter eclipse attacks by ensuring they're connected to a variety of IP addresses, based on the first two digits of the IP address.
+This can be further improved by separating buckets by Autonomous System instead.

-Recent versions of Bitcoin Core include an optional feature — ASMAP — to counter these types of eclipse attacks.
+But this does not thwart the Erebus attack.
+For that, recent versions of Bitcoin Core include an optional feature — ASMAP.^[<https://blog.bitmex.com/call-to-action-testing-and-improving-asmap/>]

 The episode explains how mapping of the internet has allowed Bitcoin Core contributors to create a tool which ensures that Bitcoin nodes not only connect to various Autonomous Systems, but also ensures that they avoid being trapped behind said bottlenecks.